Want to know how to set things in motion?

 What's Supply Chain Engineering like?

-This bachelor's level programme of 30 ECTS credits prepares you for a future as a manager or consultant for international companies or projects.
+This full-time bachelor's level programme of 30 ECTS credits prepares you for a future as a manager or consultant for international companies or projects.
 From the start, you'll convey theory into practice and work on a project at a real life company with a project team for two days a week.

 Project Supply Chain Engineering (10 ECTS credits)